Freenove/Freenove_Ultimate_Starter_Kit_for_ESP8266/docs/source/fnk0073/codes/Python/22_Matrix_Keypad.rst

 .. image:: ../_static/imgs/22_Matrix_Keypad/Chapter22_03.png
     :align: center

-The usage is similar to the LED matrix, using a row or column scanning method to detect the state of each key' s position by column and row.
+The method of usage is similar to the Matrix LED, by using a row or column scanning method to detect the state of each key’s position by column and row.
 Take column scanning method as an example, send low level to the first 1 column (Pin1), detect level state of row 5, 6, 7, 8 to judge whether the key A, B, C, D are pressed.
 Then send low level to column 2, 3, 4 in turn to detect whether other keys are pressed.
-Therefore, you can get the state of all of the keys.
+By this means, you can get the state of all of the keys.

 Circuit
 ========================

-Note that the voltage of ultrasonic module is 5V in the circuit.

 .. list-table::
-   :width: 100%
+   :width: 80%
    :align: center
+   :class: table-line

    * -  Schematic diagram
    * -  |Chapter22_04|